Dr Hilda High, Genetic Oncologist

 MBBS (Hons), MCH, FRACP

-Dr Hilda High High is head of Sydney Cancer Genetics and sees patients via bulk billed TeleHealth consults throughout rural and regional Australia and face-to face clinics in Sydney.
+Dr Hilda High is head of Sydney Cancer Genetics, the private practice she created in 2012.
+She sees patients throughout Australia via TeleHealth and in face-to face clinics at the SAN hospital, Wahroonga and in Ultimo, Sydney.